Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Polarisation diversity in LPRTs under the ECME framework

-The coefficients $\eta_I,\eta_Q,\eta_U,\eta_V$ describe extinction acting on $I,Q,U,V$, respectively.
-The term $\eta_I$ attenuates all Stokes components equally (or amplifies them if $\eta_I<0$ in a maser).
-The terms $\eta_{Q,U,V}$ represent dichroism.
-The term $\eta_V$ (circular dichroism) is differential absorption of right- vs left-hand components and generates circular polarisation from initially linear or unpolarised light.
-The terms $\eta_Q$ and $\eta_U$ (linear dichroism) represent differential absorption between orthogonal linear axes and generate linear polarisation with the electric vector position angle (EVPA) aligned to the favoured axis.
+The diagonal coefficient $\eta_I$ describes isotropic attenuation of the total intensity $I$ along the propagation path (or amplification if $\eta_I<0$ in a maser).
+The coefficients $\eta_Q,\eta_U,\eta_V$ represent dichroic absorption, which couples the total intensity $I$ to the polarisation components $(Q,U,V)$.
+In particular, $\eta_V$ (circular dichroism) corresponds to differential absorption of right- and left-hand circular components and can generate circular polarisation from initially linear or unpolarised radiation, while $\eta_Q$ and $\eta_U$ (linear dichroism) represent differential absorption between orthogonal linear axes and generate linear polarisation with the electric vector position angle (EVPA) aligned to the favoured axis.
+The antisymmetric terms encode birefringent coupling among $Q,U,V$.
+The absence of a $\rho_U$ term follows from locally choosing the Stokes-$Q$ reference axis along the projection of $\mathbf B$ onto the sky.

-The antisymmetric part (the $\rho$ terms) converts one type of polarisation into another without changing $I$.
-In the absence of absorption, it preserves $P=(Q^2+U^2+V^2)^{1/2}$.
-The coefficient $\rho_R$ mixes $Q$ and $U$ (Faraday rotation of the EVPA), while the coefficient $\rho_W$ mixes $U$ and $V$ \citep[Faraday conversion, or the Voigt effect,][]{MartinWick1981_MagnetoOpticalEffectsI, MartinWick1982_MagnetoOpticalEffectsII}).
-In ECME, this conversion is chiefly responsible for transforming intrinsically circular output into linear output.
+The antisymmetric part (the $\rho$ terms) in the propagation matrix (\ref{eq:propagation_matrix}) converts one type of polarisation into another without changing $I$.
+In the absence of attenuation (i.e., when all $\eta$ terms vanish) and when $\mathbf S_{\rm em}=0$, it preserves $P=(Q^2+U^2+V^2)^{1/2}$.
+The coefficient $\rho_R$ mixes $Q$ and $U$ (Faraday rotation of the EVPA), while the coefficient $\rho_W$ mixes $U$ and $V$ \citep[Faraday conversion, or the Voigt effect;][]{MartinWick1981_MagnetoOpticalEffectsI, MartinWick1982_MagnetoOpticalEffectsII}.
+In ECME, the mixing of $U$ and $V$ via $\rho_W$ during propagation causes the conversion that is chiefly responsible for transforming intrinsically circular polarisation into linear polarisation.
+From general principles, the transfer equation for polarised radiation must have this form and symmetry \citep{LandiInnocenti1973_RadiationTransfer_Stokes, MartinWick1979_SolutionsRadTransfer}.

-Therefore, we adopt the following scenario.
-ECME grows in a low-density cavity ($\omega_p/\Omega_e<0.1$), after which the amplified waves traverse a second region consisting of a magnetised plasma column.
+ECME grows in a low-density region ($\omega_p/\Omega_e<0.1$), after which the amplified waves traverse a second region consisting of a magnetised plasma column.
 In this post-growth region, an initially circular ECME beam can emerge with substantial linear fractions, provided the cumulative conversion depth satisfies $\tau_C\sim0.1-1$.